 Choose one of those claims to start with.

-In pairs, look through the text for examples, quotes, evidence, or anything having to do with that same claim and highlight those places in a chosen color.
+In pairs, look through the text for anything having to do with that same claim and highlight those places in a chosen color.

 After you’re finished, report back what your pair found.
 You don’t have to report line by line Compare visually chuncks of color in the text to see similarities or differences.

-Do 6-8 for the next 2 or 3 claims, this time having a different tutee share their highlights.
+Repeat this for 2 or 3 other big claims in the text.

 Livewrite: “What places were hard to decide when highlighting?”
 Sometimes, you may want to do this Livewrite as well: “What about these places where there’s no highlighting?
 What are they doing?”